Greek Life History

 By 1927, just 11 literary societies remained, all of which voluntarily disbanded that year.
 At the dissolution of literary societies, Greek organizations announced their existence and sought official recognition from the college.
 Despite their initial reluctance to recognize the groups, the faculty voted in favor of recognizing six female and seven male Greek organizations in 1929.
 Officially recognized as “social groups,” Greek organizations at Cornell were asked to renounce their affiliation with national Greek organizations.

 More than 30 social groups, now called “fraternities and sororities,” have come and, in most cases, gone over the years.
-Today, Cornell officially recognizes seven fraternities and seven sororities, several of which have existed since 1929.
+Today, Cornell officially recognizes seven fraternities and eight sororities, several of which have existed since 1929.
 Like their predecessors, the groups remain unaffiliated with national Greek organizations, making Greek life at Cornell unique from its counterparts at other institutions.